 C1.
-Narcissistic Personality Inventory (NPI)
+NARCISSISTIC PERSONALITY INVENTORY (NPI)

 [Note: There are numerous measures of narcissism.
-We include only the NPI because it is the most widely used scale, and assesses individual differences in the normal range of narcissistic tendencies, rather than clinical levels of narcissism.]
+We include only the NPI because it is the most widely used scale and assesses individual differences in the normal range of narcissistic tendencies, rather than clinical levels of narcissism.]

 Raskin, R., & Terry, H. (1988).
 A principal-components analysis of the Narcissistic Personality Inventory and further evidence of its construct validity.
-Journal of Personality and Social Psychology, 54, 890-902. [for the complete scale, contact the author at rwrobins@ucdavis.edu]
+Journal of Personality and Social Psychology, 54, 890-902. [for the complete scale, contact Richard W. Robins at rwrobins@ucdavis.edu]